 Environmental Benefits of Land Preservation

-Protects water quality.
-The Program is actively targeting land protection on land that buffers sensitive rivers and streams throughout the County.
-In the last 20 years, Beaufort County has seen the majority of its waterways listed as impaired.
+Water Quality: The Program actively targets land protection on land near sensitive waterways throughout the County.
+In the last 20 years, some Beaufort County waterways have been listed as impaired.
 Land protection is the single most effective technique in protecting and restoring water quality.
-The Program serves as the most flexible and adaptable tool the County has to protect its marine resources.
+The Program serves as the most flexible and adaptable tool the County has to protect its freshwater, estuarine, and marine resources.

-Provides homes and habitat for wildlife.
-The Program protects vital “habitat” for native flora and fauna and provides connections between various habitats.
-Bobcats, coyotes, migratory songbirds, endangered species – such as the Bald Eagle or the mighty Woodstork are just a few of the species benefiting from land protection.
+Wildlife Habitat: The Program protects vital habitat for native flora and fauna and provides connections between various habitats.
+Bobcats, coyotes, migratory songbirds, endangered species – such as the Bald Eagle or the Woodstork are just a few of the species benefiting from land protection.
 The Program also protects the unique plant communities that host this diverse array of wildlife, weaving an intricate ecosystem unlike anywhere else in the world.

 Life, Culture, and Historical Benefits of Land Preservation

-Preserves history.
-Beaufort County has preserved sites dating to its early Native American occupation (Altamaha), civil war sites (Fort Frederick), the Spanish American War facilities (Fort Fremont) among others.
+Historical Structures: Beaufort County RCLP program preserved sites dating to its early Native American occupation (Altamaha), civil war sites (Fort Frederick), the Spanish American War facilities (Fort Fremont) among others.
 Program funding to preserve these significant historic treasures provides accessibility to real pieces of history for future generations.

 Cultural values and landscapes.
 Culturally significant lands abound in Beaufort County, particularly those associated with the Gullah/Geechee heritage and way of life.
 The Program is actively working to protect these culturally and historically significant lands.
 One prominent example includes: Preserving the Mitchellville Community – the first post-Civil War freedman village in the country – located on Hilton Head Island Island.

-Preserve jobs.
-The Program partners with the Department of Defense to preserve land surrounding the Marine Corps Air Station-Beaufort in northern Beaufort County – – a vital economic driver for this region.
+Jobs.
+The Program partners with the Department of Defense to protect land surrounding the Marine Corps Air Station-Beaufort in northern Beaufort County – – a vital economic driver for this region.
 Land protection prevents incompatible land uses, such as high-density housing.
 The Program’s partnership with the air station helps to ensure our base won’t be closed in the future, keeping jobs on the ground and jets in the air.